 Desert ecosystems are generally stressful.
 Numerous factors including ultraviolet radiation, heat, water scarcity, wind, and other abiotic and biotic ecological factors contribute to this harshness relevant to plants and to animals (Maestre, Valladares, and Reynolds 2005; Bonanomi, Incerti, and Mazzoleni 2011).
-Positive interactions in these ecosystems arise and fluctuate within the system as stress abounds and changes (Lortie and Callaway 2006).
-Benefactor plant species increase germination, growth, and recruitment of protege species typically associated with their canopies (Franco and Nobel 1989) by changing the environment under their canopies, a process known as facilitation In arid ecosystems, facilitation by foundation species can provide resources like water, shade, and pollinators (Flores-Torres and Galindo-Escamilla 2017; Miranda-Jácome, Montaña, and Fornoni 2013; Mitchell et al. 2009), or protection from trauma by herbivory, trampling, freezing temperatures, predation, and wind (Gómez-Aparicio et al. 2008; Parker 1989; Tewksbury and Lloyd 2001; Nobel 1980).
-Benefactor species which facilitate many interspecifics in an ecosystem are known as foundational species (Angelini et al. 2011; Almeida and Mikich 2018).
+Positive interactions between plants and animals are thus relatively common in high-stress systems (Lortie and Callaway 2006).
+Facilitation is broadly defined as the association of a benefactor plant species with protegee plants or animals by increasing germination, growth, and recruitment of protegee species (Franco and Nobel 1989).
+In arid ecosystems, facilitation by foundation species can provide resources like water, shade, and pollinators (Flores-Torres and Galindo-Escamilla 2017; Miranda-Jácome, Montaña, and Fornoni 2013; Mitchell et al. 2009), or protection from trauma by herbivory, trampling, freezing temperatures, predation, and wind (Gómez-Aparicio et al. 2008; Parker 1989; Tewksbury and Lloyd 2001; Nobel 1980).
+Benefactor species which facilitate many interspecifics in an ecosystem are known as foundational species (Angelini et al. 2011; Almeida and Mikich 2018) and tend to dominate an ecosystem.
 Shrub species have been documented as the most common foundational species globally, though trees and cacti are two other common vegetative benefactors (Filazzola and Lortie 2014).
-These large, sturdy plants are largely responsible for habitat infrastructure of wildlife throughout an ecosystem.
-While most studies have focused on plant-plant facilitation (Callaway 200AD), there is also evidence for the importance of plant-animal interactions on habitat creation in stressful environments (Bertness et al. 1999; Arsenault and Owen-Smith 2002).
+These large, sturdy plants are largely responsible for habitat infrastructure of wildlife throughout an ecosystem (Callaway 1997; Gelmi-Candusso, Heymann, and Heer 2017).
+While most studies have focused on plant-plant facilitation (Callaway 2007), there is also evidence for the importance of plant-animal interactions in stressful environments (CITE Lortie et al Functional Ecology review; Bertness et al. 1999; Arsenault and Owen-Smith 2002).
+However, a more comprehensive understanding of what resources or services animals contribute to the interaction may illuminate pathways of habitat creation that, so far, is less understood.

-Mutualism is a category of positive interaction wherein the participating parties both benefit from said interaction, usually in the form of resource acquisition that increases the survival or fitness of the parties (Barker et al. 2017; Bronstein 2009, 2001).
-We know that positive interactions influence ecosystem infrastructure (Callaway 1997; Gelmi-Candusso, Heymann, and Heer 2017), thereby determining habitat for any species in the ecosystem, not just the interacting parties.
+Compared to facilitation which can often be a +/0 interaction, mutualism is a +/+ interaction.
+Mutualism is a category of positive interaction wherein the participating parties both benefit from an interaction, usually in the form of resource acquisition that increases the survival or fitness of the parties (Barker et al. 2017; Bronstein 2009, 2001).
 Pollination and seed dispersal are two common forms of mutualism that directly create and maintain habitat in most ecosystems, both of which are performed by birds found in desert ecosystems.
-The overall habitat structure, therefore, may be dependent on these positive-positive, mutualistic interactions between birds and foundational plant species.
+Birds are unique in their mutualistic interactions with plants in that they can travel far distances with pollen loads or seeds in their guts (CITE), carry lots pollen on their bodies (CITE), scarify seeds in their gut, thereby promoting germination rates (CITE), and participate in general and specialized interactions which produce habitat infrastructure (CITE).
+Despite this, birds are understudied as important actors in arid ecosystems compared to insects like bees and beetles.
+Examining the relationship from the bird and the cactus perspective in concert will lead to a better understanding of how ecosystems maintain their own habitat, and how managers can employ these natural systems for conservation purposes.